cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 **Step #5**) Produce [snpEff](http://snpeff.sourceforge.net/index.html) variant summary

-5a) You can produce an HMTL summary of functional annotations for your variants (within the Docker container) by running `python run_SnpEff.py --input=[file.vcf]`
+5a) You can produce an HMTL summary of functional annotations for your variants (within the Docker container) by running `python run_SnpEff.py --input=[ID].vcf`.
+The HTML file will be called "snpEff_summary.html".
+It may take over an hour to run this script.

-5b)

-5c) If you run the scripts in the "Advanced Users" section, you can also use snpEff to add gene annotations to your structural variant calls.
+5b) If you run the scripts in the "Advanced Users" section, you can also use snpEff to add gene annotations to your structural variant calls.

 ### For Advanced Users ###